For the media

 The importance of seeking treatment

-Grupe adds that effective treatment options exist, such as many forms of therapy, different kinds of medication, and various support groups.
+Grupe adds that effective treatment options exist.
+This includes therapy, medication and support groups.

-Grupe also reminds everyone that depression is common.
+Grupe also stresses that depression is common.
 In the U.S., more than 1 in 8 people ages 12 and older have been depressed in recent years.

 “Please don’t struggle alone,” Grupe says.
 “You may feel like everything is hopeless, but there is always hope.”